loucarnevali/loucarnevali/README.md

  🌱 I'm a very **disciplined** and **proactive** person

- 🤝 I’m looking for an oportunity **to get in the tech market**
+ 🤝 I’m a **fullsctack developer** with focus on web development

- 💬 Ask me about **Web development, design and accessibility.
+ 💬 Ask me about **web development, design and accessibility.
 Also about travels, tv shows, food and family!**

  ⚡ Fun fact **I was a nutritionist who fell in love with technology.**